Telina, Queensland: Education

 There are no schools in Telina.
-The nearest primary school is in neighbouring Kin Kora and the nearest secondary school is Toolooa State High School in South Gladstone.
+The nearest government primary school is Kin Kora State School in neighbouring Kin Kora and the nearest government secondary school is Toolooa State High School in South Gladstone.

 Amenities

 Gladstone Uniting Church is at 1 Uniting Place (corner of Dixon Drive, 23.8878°S 151.2591°E).
 It is part of the Central Queensland Presbytery of the Uniting Church in Australia.

+There are a number of parks in the area: